 3,4 The size, scale and design of affordable housing

-3.4.1 The size and scale of the affordable housing must not be excessive in relation to the type of property required to meet the target need.
+3.4.1 The size and scale of the affordable housing cannot exceed the type of property required to meet the target need.
 Too large a property may not be affordable for other future need in the area.

 Size